Last updated: September 26, 2011

 - Provide cost-avoidance to university units through the provision of centrally staffed records management.

-The University subscribes to the definition in A.R.S. § 41-1350.
-Records are: all books, papers, maps, photographs, electronic mail (e-mail) or other documentary materials, regardless of physical form or characteristics ... made or received by the University in the pursuance of law or in connection with the transaction of public business and preserved or appropriate for preservation by the University or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations, or other activities of the University, or because the informational and historical value of the data contained therein...
+The University of Arizona adheres to the definition of a record found in A.R.S. § 41-151.18.
+According to this state statute, "unless the context otherwise requires, 'records' means all books, papers, maps, photographs or other documentary materials, regardless of physical form or characteristics, including prints or copies of such items produced or reproduced on film or electronic media pursuant to section 41-151.16, made or received by any governmental agency in pursuance of law or in connection with the transaction of public business and preserved or appropriate for preservation by the agency or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations or other activities of the government, or because of the informational and historical value of data contained in the record, and includes records that are made confidential by statute.
+Library or museum material made or acquired solely for reference or exhibition purposes, extra copies of documents preserved only for convenience of reference and stocks of publications or documents intended for sale or distribution to interested persons are not included within the definition of records as used in this article."

 As stated previously, do not assume that records include only paper materials.
 In the statutory definition above, the phrase "regardless of physical form or characteristics" establishes that records include any type of electronic file or data, machine-readable output, email, still photographs, motion pictures, audio recordings, charts, maps, drawings, plans, video recordings, and micrographics, or any digitization magnetic tape or other electronic storage of any of these things.
 This definition includes any University records in home computers or mobile devices.

-Departments generating or controlling original records or designated "record copies" (multiple copies of the same document may each have record status, same as the original, if they serve a separate administrative purpose and are controlled under different filing systems).
+Departments generating or controlling original records or designated "record copies" of original records should note the following: Multiple copies of the same document may each have record status, same as the original, if they serve a separate administrative purpose and are controlled under different filing systems.

 All records must be retained in a readable format, so you must assure that electronic records are retained in a manner that the document remains readable regardless of changes in technology or equipment obsolescence.
 Printing out the documents and saving to a file system, maintaining the old equipment and software applications, or migrating the records to new technology, may meet this requirement.
 You must also assure that electronic documents meet relevant audit or tracking requirements.
 If you have any questions regarding the status of records in your department, please contact the University's Records Management and Archives.